EU extends trade and investment ban on Crimea

-The measures were adopted following Russia’s annexation of Ukraine’s Crimea region in March last year and reinforce the EU’s policy of not recognising the annexation.
+The measures were adopted following Russia’s annexation of Ukraine’s Crimea region in March last year and reinforce the EU’s policy of not recognizing the annexation.

 “The EU continues to condemn the illegal annexation of Crimea and Sevastopol by the Russian Federation and remains committed to fully implement its non-recognition policy,” an EU statement said.